Before you start: what you are actually signing up for

 openclaw gateway

 Send a test message from Telegram.
-Press Ctrl+C once confirmed, then install as a system service.
+Then Ctrl+C and install as a system service.

 Running as a persistent service